mactul/powermake/documentation.md

 ```
 If this is set, [powermake.compile_files](#powermakecompile_files) will generate a `compile_commands.json` in the directory specified by this parameter.

+It's the same as specifying `-o` on the command line, you can specify this value in the local or global json config if you want to always generate a `compile_commands.json` at the same relative path each time (for example inside the `.vscode/` folder).

 ##### host_operating_system
 ```py